-If you break out in a rash after spending time outside, the cause might not be bug bites or plants you touched.
+If you break out in a rash after spending time in the sun, you may be allergic to the sun.

 A sun allergy causes different symptoms than the redness, pain and peeling of a sunburn.
 Some people get a rash or hives when their skin is exposed to the sun’s rays.

-There are two main types of rashes caused by sun allergies.
+There are two main types of rashes caused by sun allergies: PMLE and solar urticaria.

-1) Polymorphous light eruption, or PMLE, is a rash that looks like a large number of mosquito bites.
-The rash is most intense in late spring when the weather starts getting sunnier, but tends to improve over the summer.
+PMLE is a rash that looks like many mosquito bites.
+The rash is most intense in late spring when the sun is higher in the sky but tends to improve over the summer.

-“It’s very itchy, uncomfortable and a major nuisance,” Green said.
+“It’s very itchy, uncomfortable and a major nuisance,” said Erica Gyorfi, a certified physician assistant in dermatology at Marshfield Clinic Health System.

 The bumps can be treated with a steroid cream, but the best way to stay rash-free is to use sun protection.